emlprime/epiccurean/plan.md

 DONE - attack button becomes available when there is no current action for a character DONE - show health of2 character as health bar
-DONEish - show progress bar toward executing action
-- support more than one character
+DONEish - show progress bar toward executing action DONE - support more than one character
 DONE - disable player characters when health is 0
 DONE - disable AI characters when health is 0
 - show icon on progress bar indicating type of action
 - make sound effect when action executes
-- selector for attack action removes dead characters
-- support more than one enemy
+DONE - selector for attack action removes dead characters DONE - support more than one enemy
 - selector for attack sorts characters by criteria
 - add weapon to attack context
 - add armor to attack context